-3.3 Payment cards and foreign currency transactions and withdrawals
+4.3 Payment cards and foreign currency transactions and withdrawals

-Fees for foreign currency transactions and withdrawals using a payment card
+The following information refers to fees for foreign currency transactions and withdrawals using a payment card.

-The Banking Supervision Department urges the public to compare the fees charged by different payment card companies and to perform transactions and withdrawals with their payment cards in an informed manner.
+The Banking Supervision Department urges the public to compare the fees charged by different payment card companies and to use their payment cards wisely to make transactions and withdrawals.

+Table A:

-Table A: Comparison of fees for foreign currency transactions and withdrawals using a payment card
+Comparison of fees for foreign currency transactions and withdrawals using a payment card